The Course – Hole #1

 The Course – Hole #3

-Hole number three at NCC is the signature hole playing 348 yards. .
+Hole number three at NCC is the signature hole playing 353 yards from the white tees.
 Unless the drive is struck well one will have a blind shot to the green.
 From the teeing area the drive should be aimed towards the right side of the fairway as it has a somewhat slant from right to left.
 The best position for your approach is the left side of the fairway.
 In mid summer it is not uncommon for a well struck shot to hit the center of the fairway and end up out of bounds left.
 The green is approximately 50 feet lower than the fairway so you will need one to two less clubs for your approach.
 Sand traps guard both the right and left sides of the putting surface and the back falls off eight feet to a lower level.
 Regardless where the pin is, aim for the center.

 The Course – Hole #4

-Hole number 4 is undoubtedly the most difficult par 4 on the course playing 379 yards.
+Hole number 4 is undoubtedly the most difficult par 4 on the course playing 371 yards from the whites.
 For the most part it is uphill all the way where one’s drive normally lands on an upslope preventing any roll whatsoever.
 Place your drive in the middle of the fairway (easier said than done with the out of bounds on the left and a severe slope on the right).
 The green is two tiered; when the pin is placed on the upper tier your approach is that much more difficult to get close to the pin.

 The Course – Hole #5